arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-5.md

 Your domain code would be horribly polluted by this error handling stuff.
 A way out of this could be to extend the native function application so that, other than just passing a value from a function to the next one, it would *also* tackle the error handling responsibility.
-Exceptions are so convenient to use only because they are natively implemented by the runtime.
+Exceptions are so convenient to use only because the native function application does all of this, under the hood.

 ## Breaking the rules

 But both exceptions and `async`/`await` are ad-hoc, built-in solutions.
-We cannot expect that the native F# function application provides a special treatment for parser functions returning `Result`s of tuples.
+We cannot expect that the native F# function application provides a special treatment for parser functions returning `Result`s of tuples, or for any other custom signature we will write.

-In FP it's often the case that we intentionally design the function signatures ignoring the native gluing mechanism.
-We take the freedom to design functions that don't fit together because this gives us the chance to put some custom logic in the gluing mechanism.
+In fact, in FP it's often the case that we intentionally design the function signatures ignoring the native gluing mechanism.
+We take the freedom to design functions that don't fit together because function application is easy to extend.
+And because this gives us the chance to put some custom logic in the gluing mechanism.

 As an FP programmer you don't settle with the dumb native function application.
 You want fancier ones: you want them to log each call; or to deal with errors via a `Result` instance, as in our case.
 Or to do some combinatorial calculation.

 FP techniques provide a way more generic solution than special keywords like `async` and `await`.
 If you read [Monads for The Rest